Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 Perform the following steps as the  **root**  user:

-1. Run the following command to check the current CPU mode:
+1. Run the following command to check the current CPU mode:<a name="li158435131344"></a>

     ```
     cat /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor
     ```

     After the preceding command is run, the current CPU mode is displayed.
-For details, see  [Table 1](#table354392019384).
+For details, see  [Table 8](#table354392019384).
 If the current CPU mode is not performance, perform the following operations to set the CPU mode to performance: Otherwise, skip this step.

-    **Table  1**  CPU mode
+    **Table  8**  CPU mode<a name="table354392019384"></a>

     <table><thead align="left"><tr id="row16543172093819"><th class="cellrowborder" valign="top" width="30.819999999999997%" id="mcps1.2.3.1.1"><p id="p2526552113912"><a name="p2526552113912"></a><a name="p2526552113912"></a>Governor</p>
     </th>